hplp/ai-hardware-project-proximacentauri/Final Report.md

     - With Quantization: 44.56ms (useful for Self-driven vehicles)

 ## Challenges Faced:
+- NVDLA requires not an ONNX format model but one in the caffe format.
+We were unable to find a method to convert the ONNX or PyTorch models that we have trained to the caffe version.

 ## Resources:
 1. Rao, S., & Mitnala, N. (2023).
 Exploring automated object detection methods for manholes using classical computer vision and deep learning.
 Machine Graphics & Vision, 32(1).